-While the attacks on China were going on, the Mongols successfully invaded the Korean peninsula where the kings quickly submitted themselves and agreed to pay regular tributes.
+While the attacks on China were going on, the Mongols successfully invaded the Korean peninsula where the kings agreed to pay regular tributes.
 Kublai Khan also tried to invade Japan, and he assembled an army of some 100,000 men for the purpose, but the ships which they constructed were not quite seaworthy and besides the invaders were unlucky with the weather.
 [Read more: The kamikaze] A first invasion in 1274 had to be aborted and a second invasion in 1281 failed miserably.
 Japan, as a result, was never occupied.
-Cut off from China by the presence of the Mongols, Japan came to depend far more on its own domestic resources.
+Cut off from China by the presence of the Mongols, Japan came to depend far more on its own resources.
 Kublai Khan also tried to invade Java, in today’s Indonesia, and his armies conducted campaigns in Vietnam, Thailand and Burma.
-But the weather in Southeast Asia was hot and humid, the expeditions were hampered by disease, and the tropical terrain was not suitable for soldiers on horseback.
+But the weather in Southeast Asia was hot and humid, the expeditions were hampered by disease, and in any case the tropical terrain was not suitable for soldiers on horseback.

 Kublai Khan’s favorite wife died in 1281, and his favorite son and chosen successor died in 1285.
 After that he grew increasingly despondent and withdrew from the daily business of government.
 He fell ill in 1293 and died himself in 1294.
 The last years of the Yuan dynasty were marked by struggle, famine and distress among ordinary people.
 The reigns of the later Yuan emperors were short and marked by intrigues and rivalries.
 Uninterested in administration, they were separated both from the army and from people at large.
 The Yuan dynasty was eventually defeated by the Ming, a native Chinese dynasty, which replaced them in 1368.
 The Mongols retreated to Mongolia, forming what is known as the “Northern Yuan dynasty,” 1368—1691 CE, but they never rescinded their claims to the Chinese throne.
 They ruled Mongolia until 1635 when they were deposed by the Manchus, descendants of the Jürchen tribes which Genghis Khan had defeated so easily four hundred years earlier.
 The Manchus went on, in 1644, to become the new rulers of all of China.